-So, let's start with finding out about a vocabulary that will eventually take us to a very interesting and very aboriginal adventure especially since Montreal, just like many other Canadian cities, now highlights the parts played by indigenous cultures in the past as well as those played in the present and in Montreal.
+So, let's start with finding out about a vocabulary that will eventually take us to a very interesting and very aboriginal adventure especially since Montreal, just like many other Canadian cities, now highlight the parts played by indigenous cultures in the past as well as those played in the present and in Montreal.

-Autochtone and not Première Nations is the collective French term for North American Indians, Inuit and Metis.
+Autochtone and not Première Nations is the collective French term for the First Nations, the Inuit and the Metis.
 The English equivalent is Aboriginal such as aboriginal adventure.
 First Nations and Inuit people who married French Europeans mostly and who are now Métis.

 The collective French and English terms Premières Nations and First Nations both refer to all the North American Indians, but do not include the Inuit and the Métis.

 Aboriginal refers to the first inhabitants of Canada.
 As per Section 35 of the Canadian Constitution Act, 1982, the term includes the North America Indians (?!), the Inuit and the Metis Peoples of Canada.